jnichols-git/matcha/CONTRIBUTING.md

 ## Guidelines

-Currently, new submissions to `matcha` are subject to the following criteria:
+Currently, new submissions to Matcha are subject to the following criteria:

 1. **Performance**: Changes must not significantly decrease performance unless they are urgent bugfixes.
 Benchmarks for routers and routes, as well as a more comprehensive benchmark on the GitHub API (courtesy of [julienschmidt](https://github.com/julienschmidt/go-http-routing-benchmark)) are provided to help evaluate this as you work.
 Run benchmarks before and after making changes to most accurately assess impact.
 2. **Testing**: Test coverage should stay above 95%.
 New behavior is expected to have associated unit tests